-iii.
-Wood cellulose fiber used as a mulch shall be applied at a net dry weight of 1,500 lbs. per acre.
-The wood cellulose fiber shall be mixed with water, and the mixture shall contain a maximum of 50 lbs of wood cellulose fiber per 100 gallions of water. of wood celulose tiper per too gallons of water.
 Securing Straw Mulch (Mulch Anchoring): Mulch anchoring shall be performed immediately following mulch application to minimize loss by wind or water.
-This may be done by one of the following methods (listed by preference), depending upon size of area and erosion hazard: A mulch anchoring tool is a tractor drawn implement designed to punch and anchor mulch into the soil surface a minimum of two (2) inches.
-This practice is most effective on large areas, but is limited to flatter slopes where equipment can operate safely.
+This may be done by one of the following methods (listed by preference), depending upon size of area and erosion hazard: i.
+A mulch anchoring tool is a tractor drawn implement designed to punch and anchor mulch into the soil surface a minimum of two (2) inches.
+This practice is most effective on large areas, but is limited to flatter slopes where equipment can operate safety.
 It used on sloping land, this practice should be used on the contour if possible.

 Wood cellulose fiber may be used for anchoring straw.
 The fiber binder shall be applied at a net dry weight of 750 pounds/acre.
-The wood cellulose fiber shall be mixed with water and the mixture shall contain a maximum of 50 pounds for wood cellulose fiber pay 100 callulose. the mixture shall contain a maximum of 50 pounds of wood cellulose fiber per 100 gallon of water. of water.

-iii.
-Application of liquid binders should be heavier at the edges where wind catches mulch, such as in valleys and crest of banks.
+The wood cellulose fiber shall be mixed with water and the mixture shall contain a maximum of 50 pounds of wood cellulose fiber per 100 gallons of water. iii.
+Application of liquid binders should be heavier at the edges where wind catches much, such as in valleys and crest of banks.
 The remainder of area should be appear uniform after binder application.
-Synthetic binders - such as Acrylic DLR (Agro-Tack), DCA-70 Petroset, Terra Tauli, Terra Tack AR or other approved equal may be used at rates recommended by the manufacturer to anchor mulch. iv.
-Lightweight plastic netting may be stapled over the mulch according to manufacturer's recommendations.
+Synthetic binders - such as Acrylic DLR (Agro-Tack), DCA-70 Petroset, Terra Ta: application: Symmetry billings - south as not the book vigitor lack.
+AR or other approved equal may be used at rates recommended by the manufacturer to anchor mulch.

+mendations.
 Netting is usually available in rolls 4' to 15' feet wide and 300 to 3,000 feet long.
-I. Incremental Stabilization - Cut Slopes All cuts slopes shall be dressed, prepared, seeded and mulched as the work progresses.
-Slope shall be excavated and stabilized in equal increments not to exceed 15' ii.
-Construction sequence (Refer to Figure 3 below): a.
+Incremental Stabilization - Cut Slopes All cuts slopes shall be dressed, prepared, seeded and mulched as the work progresses.
+Slopes shall be excavated and stabilized in equal increments not to exceed 15°. ii.
+Construction sequence (Refer to Figure 3 below):

+.
+Lightweight plastic netting may be stapled over the mulch according to manufacturer's recoma.
 Excavate and stabilize all temporary swales, side ditches, or berms that will be used to convey runoff from the excavation. b.
-Perform Phase 1 excavation, dress, and stabilize.
+Perform Phase I excavation, dress, and stabilize.
 Perform Phase 2 excavation, dress and stabilize.
 Overseed Phase 1 areas as d.
 Perform final phase excavation, dress and stabilize.
 Overseed previously seeded Note: Once excavation has begun the operation should be continuous from grubbing through the completion of grading and placement of topsoil (if required) and permanent seed and mulch.
-Any interruptions int he operation of completing operation out of the seeding season will necessitate the application of temporary stabilization Incremental Stabilization of Embankments - Fill Slopes Embarkments shall be constructed in lifts as prescribed on the plans. ii.
-Slopes shall be stabilized immediately when the vertical height of the multiple lifts reaches 15°, or when the grading operation ceases as prescribed in the plans.

-iii.
-At the end of each day, temporary berms and pipe slope drains should be constructed along the top edge of the embankment to intercept surface runoff and convey it down the slope in a non-crosive manner to of the embarkment to intercept surface runoff and colored in construction sequence: a sediment trapping device.
+Any interruptions in the operation of completing the operation out of the seeding season will necessitate the application of temporary stabilization Incremental Stabilization of Embankments - Fill Slopes iii.
+At the end of each day, temporary berms and pipe slope drains should be constructed along the top edge of the embankment to intercept surface runoff and convey it down the slope in a non-erosive manner to of the embankment to infercept surface runoff and convey it down the slope in a non-erosive a sediment trapping device.